-38 Articles L13AA, L13AB and L13B of the Code of Fiscal Procedure and Article 223 quinquies B of the French Tax Code.

-39 Article 1735 ter of the French Tax Code.
+37 Articles L13AA, L13AB and L13B of the Code of Fiscal Procedure and Article 223 quinquies B of the French Tax Code.
+38 Article 1735 ter of the French Tax Code.

-40 Arbitration Convention of 23 July 1990.
+39 Arbitration Convention of 23 July 1990.

-41 Articles L80A and L80B of the Code of Fiscal Procedure.

-deemed favourable.
-This applies, inter alia, to requests from foreign enterprises upon the existence or not of a permanent establishment in France.

-Specific rulings are also available on the taxable basis of international headquarters or logistics centres based in France.

-No specific procedure exists in relation to the acquisition of a local business by a foreign investor, and it is not common practice to seek any.

-X YEAR IN REVIEW

-Several series of tax measures were introduced from 2011 to 2014 with a view to raising government revenue and reducing the budget deficit.
-Most of them affected individual taxation and substantially increased the tax burden on high-income residents of France, such as impressive income tax surcharges (especially on earned income realised in fiscal years 2012 to 2014, where the aggregate marginal rate of taxation reached and occasionally exceeded 80 per cent); dividend and capital gain taxation (now subject to escalating income tax rates reaching 62.2 per cent); wealth tax amendments; inheritance duties, etc.

-The tax environment of business investment was also affected albeit to a lesser extent: restricted use of net operating losses, new corporation tax surcharges, general limitation of deductible net financial expenses and conditional deduction of acquisition financial expenses.
+40 Articles L80A and L80B of the Code of Fiscal Procedure. such as impressive income tax surcharges (especially on earned income realised in fiscal years 2012 to 2014, where the aggregate marginal rate of taxation reached and occasionally exceeded 80 per cent); dividend and capital gain taxation (now subject to escalating income tax rates reaching 62.2 per cent); wealth tax amendments; inheritance duties, etc. The tax environment for business investment was also affected, albeit to a lesser extent: restricted use of net operating losses, new corporation tax surcharges, general limitation of deductible net financial expenses and conditional deduction of acquisition financial expenses.
 More recently the highest authorities stated that there should be no further tax increases and the end of year finance bills contain fewer tax provisions than in the recent past.

-XI OUTLOOK AND CONCLUSIONS

-The French tax environment has become extremely unattractive for high-income taxpayers, and especially for corporate managers and senior executives.
+XI OUTLOOK AND CONCLUSIONS The French tax environment had become extremely unattractive for high-income taxpayers, and especially for corporate managers and senior executives.
 Corporate taxation also increased but has not reached such punitive levels, and leaves France as an attractive place to invest.
-Hopefully, a reduction in public spending and a declared probusiness orientation should enable the French government to relax this tax grip in the medium term.
+Hopefully, a reduction in public spending and a declared pro-business orientation should enable the French government to relax this tax grip in the medium term.
+Appendix 1 ABOUT THE AUTHORS PHILIPPE DEROUIN Philippe Derouin Prior to reviving his own law firm, Philippe Derouin had been a partner with multinational law firms, namely Skadden, Arps, Slate, Meagher & Flom LLP, Linklaters LLP and Gide, then named Gide Loyrette and Nouel.
+He has vast experience in business, civil, corporate, administrative and international law.
+He focuses on taxation, particularly in relation to mergers and acquisitions, corporate reorganisations, financial instruments, structured finance and project and asset financing, both domestic and international.
+Mr Derouin is also active in litigation, including assisting in tax audits and litigation before courts in France, Monaco, the Court of Justice of the European Union and the European Court of Human Rights, especially in important tax cases relating to domestic and international tax issues (transfer pricing, double taxation treaties, European law).
+He gives expert advice in foreign tax credit cases before the US courts and he handles contract and civil liability cases relating to taxation.
+He is consistently ranked among the leading professionals in his field, and is a member of the Paris Bar.
+PHILIPPE DEROUIN 140 rue du Faubourg Saint-Honoré 75008 Paris France Tel: +33 1 42 25 88 88 Fax: +33 1 42 25 8844 philippe.derouin@cabinet-derouin.com www.philippe-derouin.com